-- Attracted medical institutions and companies, leading to an additional 5,000

-jobs on campus

-Attracted 50 private sector companies to

-move to its campus since 2002

-- Redeveloped a 120,000-square-foot

-building on campus into an Innovation

-Center to house early-stage and maturing

-companies.
-Within the building, the

-organization runs a business accelerator

-with an entrepreneur-in-residence and

-support services to help cultivate and grow

-small businesses.
-There are currently 39

-private companies in the Innovation Center,

-ranging in size from one person to thirty.
+- Attracted medical institutions and companies, leading to an additional 5,000 jobs on campus - Attracted 70 private sector companies to move to its campus since 2002 - Redeveloped a 120,000-square-foot building on campus into an Innovation Center to house early-stage and maturing companies.
+Within the building, the organization runs a business accelerator with an entrepreneur-in-residence and support services to help cultivate and grow small businesses, as well as a co-working community designed to support ideation.
+There are currently 57 private companies in the Innovation Center, ranging in size from one person to thirty.